psychemedia/storytelling-notes/godmother-death.md

 ```

-In the following variant, a man meets death coming along thre road toward him; she agrees to become Godmother to his child, the invites him back to her house, where he sees his own lamp burning down; he replaces the near-extinguished taper with another, but then has to suffer the consequences of not having died at the time he originally should have.
+In the following variant, a man meets death coming along the road toward him; she agrees to become Godmother to his child, the invites him back to her house, where he sees his own lamp burning down; he replaces the near-extinguished taper with another, but then has to suffer the consequences of not having died at the time he originally should have.

 ```{admonition} In "The shoemaker's apron", 1920
 :class: dropdown